freshstartagain/daily-cat-pics-lambda/README.md

 # Daily Cat Pics

-A Lambda function that I created to send email daily containing cat picture to my girlfriend.
+A Lambda function that I created to send emails daily to my girlfriend, containing a cat picture.
 I also created this to learn how to deploy lambda function via CI/CD process.

 ## Sample Email